cloudify-cosmo/docs.getcloudify.org/content/manager_policies/overview.md

 The logic fo the policies is written in [Clojure](http://clojure.org/) using Riemann's API.
 Cloudify adds a thin API layer on top of these APIs.

-A great example how to apply Cloudify policies can be found in [Nodecellar Example](https://github.com/cloudify-examples/nodecellar-auto-scale-auto-heal-blueprint)
+The [Nodecellar Example](https://github.com/cloudify-examples/nodecellar-auto-scale-auto-heal-blueprint) is a great example how to apply Cloudify policies.

 # Using Policies